Garabandal apparitions: Analysis

 In his book Person and God in a Spanish Valley, W. A. Christian, Jr., who spent some time in Garabandal, suggests that the alleged apparitions arose from a perceived threat to traditional local beliefs and practices due to some changes resulting from the Second Vatican Council.

 The Garabandal apparitions had the support of members of the family of Prince Xavier of Bourbon-Parma, pretender to the Spanish and French thrones.
-Conchita Gonzales attended a public papal audience with some of the Bourbon-Parmas.
+Conchita González attended a public papal audience with some of the Bourbon-Parmas.
 There was, however, no private audience or special blessing as claimed.

 Skepticism

-Skeptical investigator Joe Nickell has written that the alleged Garabandal miracles came from anecdotal reports, never performed under reliable conditions or observed by experts in deception, such as professional magicians.
+Skeptical investigator Joe Nickell has written that the alleged Garabandal miracles came from anecdotal reports, never performed under conditions controlled by competent experts in deception.
 According to Nickell they have "the earmarks of childish stunts and simple tricks."
 Nickell also noted that on three occasions the "Garabandal visionaries retracted some statements they had made about their experiences."